Browsing Tag

 Buskers sang, danced, performed magic, and blew giant bubbles hoping to collect tips from tourists on the Rua da Ribeira.

 Most boat rides on the Douro River depart from Rua da Ribeira.
-We took an hour- long cruise–it was a nice ride and especially fun on a hot day!
-We did not book ahead—boats run regularly and there are a number of companies offering the same rides at the same prices.
+We took an hour- long cruise.
+It was a nice ride and especially fun on a hot day.
+When we went there was no need to book ahead.
+Boats run regularly and a number of companies offer the same rides at the same prices.
 We picked the one leaving the closest to the time we wanted to go.

 A boat ride on the Douro was the perfect antidote to a hot summer day.